CDRT/docs/bios/wmi/wmi_guide.md

  Example: Change primary boot sequence,
  ```"Primary Boot Sequence” “Network 1:SATA 1:USB HDD:SATA 2:USB CDROM:USB Key"```

-**Note**:
- 1. “Boot Order” settings are case sensitive.
+?> 	**1**.
+“Boot Order” settings are case sensitive.<br>
- 2. Settings may different from projects, recommend List all settings first to identify the BIOS setting wants to change, and put all the listed device to the script parameters, just sequence could be changed .
+	**2**.
+Settings may different from projects, recommend List all settings first to identify the BIOS setting wants to change, and put all the listed device to the script parameters, just sequence could be changed. <br>
- 3. After making changes to the BIOS settings, you must reboot the computer before the changes will take effect.
+	**3**.
+After making changes to the BIOS settings, you must reboot the computer before the changes will take effect.

 ### Restoring Default Settings